marcusgia2505/classsExGameInstructions/docs/042_elements.rst

 - Settings

 value array
-	gives the name of a (pre-filled) array which contains the role of the player as index and the respective buyer or seller value as value.
+	gives the name of a (pre-filled) array which contains the role of the participant as index and the respective buyer or seller value as value.
 This is shown in the table as buyer/seller value.

 label
 	all labels in the table can be changed according to needs (seller/buyer/seller value/buyer value/price).